 What is a Watershed District?

 A watershed district is a unit of government that is based on the natural boundary of a watershed.
 The Minnesota Watershed District Act was implemented in 1955.
-It allowed for the establishment of local units of government, such as watershed districts or water management organizations, to protect and manage water resources based on hydrologic (as opposed to political) boundaries.
-Watershed districts can include part or all of a number of cities, townships and counties.
+It allowed for the establishment of local units of government, such as watershed districts or water management organizations, to protect and manage water resources based on hydrologic boundaries rather than political boundaries.
+Because it relies on the natural boundary of the watershed, a watershed district could include all or part of a number of cities, townships and counties.

 Watershed districts are formed to address a number of water resource issues: